KorgyBred/AutomatedWateringDevice/README.md

 # AutomatedWateringDevice
-A simple control system to atuomtaically water a plant, or group of plants.
+A simple control system to automtaically water a plant, or group of plants.

 This system will utilize the Arduino UNO (rev3) or similar varients using the atmega328P as the brain and implement various sensors for data collection and control.